ahundt/mcp/ARCHITECTURE.md

 The project is self-contained within the `mcp/` directory.

--   **/mcp/src/**: Contains all Node.js server-side code.
+- **/mcp/src/**: Contains all Node.js server-side code, shared types, and browser extension code.
 This is the MCP server that communicates with AI clients via stdio and with the browser extension via WebSockets.
     - `src/index.ts`: The main entry point for the server.
     - `src/tools/`: Defines the capabilities (tools) that the AI can call, such as `click`, `type`, and `Maps`.
--   **/mcp/types/**: Contains all shared TypeScript type definitions used by both the server (`/src`) and the browser extension (`/extension`).
+    - `src/types/`: Contains all shared TypeScript type definitions used by both the server and the browser extension.
 This is the definitive contract for how different parts of the system communicate.
+        - `src/types/mcp/`: Locator and tool type definitions.
+        - `src/types/messages/`: WebSocket message type definitions.
--   **/mcp/extension/**: Contains all the code for the Chrome Browser Extension.
+    - `src/extension/src/`: Contains all the code for the Chrome Browser Extension.
-    -   `extension/src/background.ts`: The extension's service worker.
+        - `background.ts`: The extension's service worker.
 It manages the WebSocket connection to the server and handles browser-level commands (like managing tabs and windows).
-    -   `extension/src/content.ts`: The extension's content script.
+        - `content.ts`: The extension's content script.
 It is injected into web pages and is responsible for all direct DOM manipulation (finding elements, clicking, typing).
-    -   `extension/src/element-resolver.ts`: A utility used by the content script to translate semantic `Locator` objects into actual DOM elements.
+        - `element-resolver.ts`: A utility used by the content script to translate semantic `Locator` objects into actual DOM elements.

 ## Data Flow for a `click` Action